© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted village of Mousen is a scheduled monument protected by Historic England under reference 1006452.
 View the official record →

-Mousen is a deserted medieval village located in Northumberland, England.
+The Deserted Village of Mousen is a medieval settlement located in Northumberland, England, now visible as earthwork remains in the landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006452.

 Deserted village of Mousen is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006452.